Treating vaginal pinworms (Enterobius vermicularis)

 Once hatched, the larvae enter the large intestine, where they attach to the walls of the intestine.
 After a month or two, the females head to the rectum to lay their eggs in a jelly-like substance – this substance is likely the cause of the itching that ensues.

-When we scratch the itch, the tiny little eggs get onto fingers or clothing, where they then go on their adventure to a new destination.
+When we scratch the itch, the tiny little eggs get onto fingers or clothing, where they go on their adventure to a new destination.

 Pinworm eggs can survive 2-3 weeks on a surface but do not come from animals.
 You can usually see pinworms if you or your child are infected because they are about as big as a staple and white.
 They tend to appear in the toilet or underwear.

-However, adult pinworms can dissolve, so you may not actually see any worms coming out, dead or alive.
+However, adult pinworms can dissolve, so you may not see any worms coming out, dead or alive.

 Understanding vaginal and urinary tract pinworms